lightning/bolts/02-peer-protocol.md

       a different `short_channel_id` `alias` field.
   - upon reconnection:
     - MUST ignore any redundant `channel_ready` it receives.
+    - if it has sent a previous `shutdown`:
+      - MUST retransmit `shutdown`.
   - if `next_commitment_number` is equal to the commitment number of the last `commitment_signed` message the receiving node has sent:
     - MUST reuse the same commitment number for its next `commitment_signed`.